miguel-guerrero/antlr4_system_verilog_parser/Ebnf/README.md

+This folder is here for historical reasons.
+The code used here was used to develop the Sv.g4 grammar from an extract of the original spec.

 This folder contains a grammar to transform an EBNF grammar written in the notation of the original System Verilog appendix A document to the type of EBNF required by ANTLR.